hatedabamboo/notes.hatedabamboo.me/src/posts/deploying-react-application-with-aws-amplify.md

 ## Conclusion

 And thus concludes the guide to deploying your own React application with the help of AWS Amplify.
 As you can see, the whole process is very straightforward and easy to repeat.
 AWS handles all the heavy lifting, and trust me as an experienced DevOps engineer: I've had my fair share of deployment configurations and setting up pipelines.
-It warms my heart to see that more and more people will be able to leverage the advancement of 1-click deployments, instead of spending countless hours, sweat, tears, and blood trying to figure out why the project isn’t being built correctly (hello, missing backslash in multiline YAML!).
+It warms my heart to see that more and more people will be able to leverage the advancement of 1-click deployments, instead of spending countless hours, sweat, tears, and blood trying to figure out why the project isn't being built correctly (hello, missing backslash in multiline YAML!).

 Happy developing, happy holidays, and most likely, see ya next year!